codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

 In the assignment settings, there are three settings you can toggle to enable the following features: **Summarize Prompt**, **Error Augmentation**, and **Next Steps Hint**.

+- **Summarize Prompt**: This option summarizes the text in the guide on the page and provides students with an enumerated set of steps.

+- **Error Augmentation**: Provides detailed explanations of error messages.

+- **Next Steps Hint**: Provides students with ideas for the next steps they can take to complete their assignment.

 .. image:: /img/vc-and-extensions/coach-assignment-settings.png
    :alt: Assignment settings for Virtual Coach